fyngyrz/aa_macro/users-guide.md

 to a comma, and keysep defaults to a colon.

     [dict mystuff,foo:bar,this:that,she:he,widget:wodget]

+**\[dcopy srcList,dstList\]** 'dcopy'  for dictionary copy
+Copy an existing dictionary to a new or existing dictionary.
+If no dictionary by srcName exists, dstDict will be set to an empty dictionary.

+**\[dkeys srcDict,dstList\]**  'dkeys' for dictionary keys
+Copy the keys for srcDict to a new or existing list.
+If no dictionary or srcDict name exists, dstList is set to an empty list.

 **\[dset (keysep=Y)dictName,keyYvalue\]**  'dset' for dictionary set
 This allows you to update or create one item in an existing dictionary,